-The Company expects to continue to incur costs and expenditures in connection with the process of evaluating strategic alternatives.
-There can be no assurance, however, that the Company will be able to successfully consummate any particular strategic transaction.
-The process of continuing to evaluate these strategic options may be very costly, time-consuming and complex and the Company has incurred, and may in the future incur, significant costs related to this continued evaluation, such as legal, accounting and advisory fees and expenses and other related charges.
+The Company expects to continue to incur costs and expenditures in connection with the process of evaluating strategic alternatives, including the Merger.
+There can be no assurance, however, that the Company will be able to successfully consummate any particular strategic transaction, including the Merger.
+The process of continuing to evaluate strategic alternatives and pursuing the Merger may be very costly, time-consuming and complex, and the Company has incurred, and may in the future incur, significant costs related to these processes, such as legal, accounting and advisory fees and expenses and other related charges.
 Should the Company resume the development of product candidates, it will need to obtain substantial additional funding in connection with continuing operations, particularly as the Company advances its preclinical activities and clinical trials for its product candidates in development.
 If the Company is unable to raise capital when needed, or on attractive terms, it could be forced to delay, reduce or eliminate its research or drug development programs or any future commercialization efforts.
 There is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.